 Download a full copy of the Barneson Boulevard consultation report .
 The report has been edited to protect privacy and for commercial in confidence reasons.

 The project will:

 - reduce peak period congestion by dispersing traffic entering and exiting the CBD from Tiger Brennan Drive

 - provide a new entry and exit point for the CBD

 - cater to pedestrians and cyclists with wide footpaths and segregated cycle ways

 - reenergise the CBD through its visual appeal, incorporating landscaping and roadside amenities to support activities such as alfresco dining.

-It is expected that construction on this project will commence mid-2017.
+It is expected that construction on this project will commence late 2017, weather permitting.